keo-codes/the-it-code-academy/Assignment 15/README.md

 # ASSIGNMENT 15: CROSS-PROJECT CONTRIBUTIONS & COLLABORATION DEVELOPMENT

 ## Overview
 This folder contains all deliverables for **Assignment 15**.
-I contributed to three peer repositories by submitting high-quality Pull Requests focused on documentation improvements.
+I contributed to four peer repositories by submitting high-quality Pull Requests focused on documentation improvements and code enhancements.

 ## Deliverables